MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepRunTaskSequence.md

 ### -RunTaskSequence

-Specify an object for the child task sequence to run with this step.
+Specify an object for the task sequence that you want this step to run.
+To get this object, use the [Get-CMTaskSequence](Get-CMTaskSequence.md) cmdlet.

 ```yaml
 Type: IResultObject